 - Uniting our community.
 By bringing the power of a community together – legislators, business executives, private funders, government agency representative, nonprofit directors, and ordinary citizens – we help identify and resolve the tough problems facing Utah's children and families.

 Irene Fisher, Executive Director of the anti-poverty organization Utah Issues, attended a national conference in 1983 sponsored by the Children's Defense Fund (CDF), a national child advocacy organization.
 Irene was impressed with CDF's effectiveness as advocates for child care, child health, child nutrition, prevention of child abuse, and other problems that impacted children whose parents were least able to advocate for them.
 She believed that a similar state-level organization could play an important role in Utah with its young and vulnerable population.
 Utah Children was created in 1985 as an advocacy group that would not provide direct services, but would provide a voice for Utah children in public policy decisions.

-In 2002, Utah Children became Voices for Utah Children and is a member of Voices for America's Children.
+In 2002, Utah Children became Voices for Utah Children.
 Today, we are recognized as a credible, nonpartisan, and forceful voice for children and families by policymakers, the media, and the public.
 The Spring 2007 issue of the "Stanford Social Innovation Review" called Voices for Utah Children "the state's best-known advocate for children's issues, and the go-to source for the media, state agencies, and elected officials on issues affecting children."